cincodeymayo/Vice-Versa/README.md

 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3.CincoV5 is Bennett Gray V is the name of the copyright holder the name no violating the intellectual properties of this software
+3.CincoV5 is Bennett Gray V is the name of the copyright holder of minted nft's no violating the intellectual properties of this software
 4.intellectual properties or distributing before,  or after contract,